Reduce Aggression & Raise Resilience with Measurable Results

 Suggests that the roots to all of our irrational thoughts is aimed toward self, others, and life.
 (Ellis, 2010).
 These include the following demands: "I must perform well and receive approval from important people, or I am inadequate.
 You must be fair and not block my goals, or you deserve punishment.
 Life must be comfortable and turn out how I envisioned, or it is unbearable."

-Students learn that verbal direct aggression (name calling, criticizing, or lying) can only cause subjective harm, based on their interpretation of the words.
-They will learn how to look past the words and focus on the intent of the aggressor.
-The A-B-C model of REBT is introduced and explained.
-The key intervention phrase is: "Do you believe it?" -
+Students learn that verbal direct aggression (e.g., name-calling, criticizing, or insults) only causes subjective harm based on how they interpret the words.
+They are taught to look past the words and understand the aggressor's intent.
+The A-B-C model of REBT is introduced and explained, with the key intervention phrase: "Do you believe it?"

 Are you hurt?